AIML-JIIT/Genai-Workshop-rag-nextjs-frontend-24-8-2025/README.md

 # PDF Intelligence Assistant Frontend

-A Next.js-based frontend chatbot interface for querying content from uploaded PDFs (such as medical research papers, books, and articles).
-This project is designed for medical or academic professionals, students, and researchers who want to interactively search, explore, and visualize information extracted from complex documents.
+A Next.js-based frontend chatbot interface for querying content from uploaded PDFs or pptx.
+This project is designed for academic professionals, students who want visualize information extracted from complex documents.

 ---